© Blueprint Studios

 Clive O’Connoll, The Age, March 2016

 Jeremy Kleeman is a graduate of Victorian Opera's Developing Artist Program, and has a Master of Music (Opera Performance) and Bachelor of Music from the Melbourne Conservatorium of Music.
 In 2014 and 2015, Jeremy was a scholar with Melba Opera Trust on the Joseph Sambrook Opera Scholarship, also attending the Lisa Gasteen National Opera School in those years.
 In 2016 he was the recipient of the Dame Heather Begg Memorial Award.
-He has also received Helpmann and Green Room Award nominations as Best Male Performer in a Supporting Role in an Opera, for the role of Magus in Musica Viva and Victorian Opera's Voyage to the Moon which toured nationally.
+He has also received Helpmann and Green Room Award nominations, as Best Male Performer in a Supporting Role in an Opera, for the role of Magus in Musica Viva and Victorian Opera's Voyage to the Moon which toured nationally.

 Last year Jeremy made his company debuts with Sydney Chamber Opera as Collatinus in The Rape of Lucretia and with Pinchgut Opera in The Coronation of Poppea.
 He returned to Victorian Opera as Walter Furst in William Tell, Badger and Parson in The Cunning Little Vixen, Albert in The Magic Pudding, and as Collatinus in The Rape of Lucretia at the Dark MoFo Festival, Hobert.
-Jeremy also appeared with Melbourne Symphony Orchestra in Nielson’s Symphony No. 3, the Melbourne Bach Choir in St John Passion and Duruflé Requiem, the latter on a European tour.
+Jeremy also appeared with Melbourne Symphony Orchestra in Nielson’s Symphony No. 3, the Melbourne Bach Choir in St John Passion and the Duruflé Requiem, the latter on a European tour.
 Further engagements included Second Elder (Susanna, Handel) for Handel In The Theatre Canberra, Opera in the Market, The Murray River International Music Festival, Opera By The Lakes (Gippsland Opera), Opera in the Paddock (Opera North West) and The Canberra International Music Festival.